camunda/camunda-docs/docs/components/optimize/userguide/process-analysis/metadata-filters.md

 ---
-id: general-filters
+id: metadata-filters
-title: General filters
+title: Metadata filters
-description: Learn more about general date filters, assignee and candidate group filters, and more.
+description: Learn more about metadata filters, like date filters, assignee and candidate group filters, and more.
 ---

 ## Date filters